oplS17projects/Chat_robot/README.md

 Built the front end interface, as well as the multi client chat using web sockets.

 #### Saurabh Verma @sv-uml
-Saurabh will work on building out the backend for the bot.
-This includes setting up the database, helping the bot "learn" from available data and writing natural language processing algorithms for communication.
+Saurabh worked on building out the backend for the bot.
+This included setting up the database, helping the bot "learn" from available data and writing natural language processing algorithms for communication.